List of works produced by Hanna-Barbera Productions

-This is a list of animated television series, made-for-television films, direct-to-video films, theatrical short subjects, and feature films produced by Hanna-Barbera Productions (also known as H-B Enterprises, H-B Enterprise Production Company, and Hanna-Barbera Cartoons).
+This is a list of animated television series, made-for-television films, direct-to-video films, theatrical short subjects, and feature films produced by Hanna-Barbera Productions (also known as H-B Enterprises, H-B Production Co. and Hanna-Barbera Cartoons).
 This list does not include the animated theatrical shorts William Hanna and Joseph Barbera produced while employed by MGM.
 Note that some shows or new spin-offs of shows may be listed twice.
-Hanna-Barbera won eight Emmy Awards.
+Productions by Hanna-Barbera won eight Emmy Awards.
 In 2001, Warner Bros.
-Animation took over function of Hanna-Barbera following the death of William Hanna.
+Animation took over function of Hanna-Barbera following Hanna's death.

-For subsequent productions featuring Hanna-Barbera created characters, see Cartoon Network Studios and Warner Bros.
+For subsequent productions featuring Hanna-Barbera-created characters, see Cartoon Network Studios and Warner Bros.
 Animation.